tom1299/k8stest/README.md

 Minimal Go helpers for composing Kubernetes test resources with a fluent API.

+> [!CAUTION]
+> This code is mainly AI-generated and not intended for production use.

 ## Features

 - Fluent builders for common resources: Deployments, ConfigMaps, and Secrets